ashutoshmjain/gita/src/how.md

 />
 <script src="https://embed.twentyuno.net/js/app.js"></script>

 To send Sats with above widget, you will need a "lighning wallet" .
-I normally use [Alby](https://getalby.com) on as a Firefox or Chrome extension.
+I normally use [Alby](https://getalby.com) as a browser extension on desktops.
 On mobile phones, the choices are endless.
 Depending upon your jurisdiction - a simple "lightning wallet" search in your app store, would show you all the options.

 You can leave a small note with lightning payments though all transactions are practically private.
 Which means I can't know who sent the money unless you leave a clue in the message.